jumpnow/jumpnowtek-site/_posts/2018-12-08-Code-signing-with-openssl.md

 ### Base64 encoding the Signature File

-The signature file is a binary file that may cause issues if you are planning to post the file on the web.
+The signature file is a binary that may cause issues if you are planning on posting the file on the web.

 Openssl provides for [base64][base64] encoding the file to make it simple text.